Indigenous Communities

 • We are corporate members of the Aboriginal Financial Officers Association of Canada (AFOA).

-• In early 2024, we became a Progressive Aboriginal Relations (PAR) Committed company and started our journey of tracking and managing our Indigenous relations strategies.
+• In early 2024, we became a Partnership Accreditation in Indigenous Relations (PAIR) Committed company and started our journey of tracking and managing our Indigenous relations strategies.
 This represents our commitment to continual improvement in Indigenous relations and to working across cultures.

 Call to Action #92(ii): Ensure that Aboriginal peoples have equitable access to jobs, training, and education opportunities in the corporate sector, and that Aboriginal communities gain long-term sustainable benefits from economic development projects.